conan-io/docs/reference/commands/config.rst

     nix/global.conf

-They, they could create and upload their configuration package as:
+They could create and upload their configuration package as:

 .. code-block:: bash